redooor/redminportal/README.md

             'Redooor\Redminportal\RedminportalServiceProvider',
         ),

-4. Then run `php artisan dump-autoload` in a terminal.
+4. Then run `php composer dump-autoload` in a terminal.
 5. Run the following commands in a terminal to perform database migration for Redminportal:

         ?> php artisan vendor:publish --provider="Redooor\Redminportal\RedminportalServiceProvider" --tag="migrations" --force